DeepaliCS/Face-Recognition-Using-Robust-Clustering/README.md

 Incorporating an aspect of artificial intelligence was part of the this degree, therefore Dr Stephen Swift, a greatly respected researcher and lecturer in this field, was the supervisor for this project.

 The robust clustering strategy was derived from https://link.springer.com/chapter/10.1007%2F11875741_1.
 The technical solution was created using MATLAB and their trained image recognition NN.
-Previous attempts at reaching the optimal goal for this project include; using image segmentation methods including Otsu, Hough and ..
+Previous attempts at reaching the optimal goal for this project include; using image segmentation methods including Otsu, Hough and Watershed.

 ## Installation